 If I had a minute to spare I would probably say something like this…

 That’s the name of this blog.
 When I first started out I picked this name because I figured I wouldn’t have many minutes to spare and I wouldn’t really update it that much.
-When it all started out I was on blogspot (you can still find the original website here), then I stopped and moved to wordpress.
-That was in May, 2010.
+That was back in early 2010.
 Since then If I Had A Minute To Spare, if you judge it by the title, has been a testament to my own procrastination, and concrete proof that I really do have too much time on my hands!

 At least I’ve made the most of this abundance of time, right?